nikiyaw/nikiyaw/README.md

 ### Hi, I'm Niki 👋

-I'm a Data Scientist with a passion in Machine Learning and Computer Vision.
-I have a track record of managing data projects by increasing data utilization efficiency and model accuracy.
+I'm a Data Scientist and currently building my portfolio with data projects in various fields, ranging from movie recommendation systems to house pricing predictors.
+I'm currently working on other projects that involved deep learning frameworks and NLP.

 Programming Languages: Python, SQL, R, MATLAB